blaisedias/jivelite/README.thisfork.md

 The VU meter display is cycled on track change or clicking on the VU meter see [README.visualiser](./README.visualiserapplet.md) for more details
 At least one VU Meter image must be selected

-There are 3 classes of VU Meters:
+There are 4 classes of VU Meters:
- * 25 frames
+ * frames - all frames are contained in a single image, typically 25 frames
+   * the frame count can be changed, however increasing the frame count beyond 25 is not recommended, Jivelite may crash
- * 25 frames LR (frames for left and right meters are different)
+ * frames per channel (frames for left and right meters are different) typically 25 frames for each channel
+   * all frames are contained a single image, one for each channel
+   * the frame count can be changed, however increasing the frame count beyond 25 is not recommended, Jivelite may crash
+ * Discrete frames up to 50 frames
+   * each frame is in a separate image
+   * if the number frame images specified is twice that of the frame count then the first set is used for the left channel and the second set for the right channel
  * composite

 ## VU Meters